IBM/kif/docs/tutorial.md

 > (**Statement** (**Item** [rabbit](http://www.wikidata.org/entity/Q9394)) (**ValueSnak** **TypeProperty** (**Item** [taxon](http://www.wikidata.org/entity/Q16521))))<br/>
 > (**Statement** (**Item** [rabbit](http://www.wikidata.org/entity/Q9394)) (**ValueSnak** **TypeProperty** (**Item** [entity](http://www.wikidata.org/entity/Q35120))))

-What is happening here is that the latter version will consider as classes such that rabbit is an instance not only [organisms known by a particular common name (Q55983715)](http://www.wikidata.org/entity/Q55983715) and [taxon (Q16521)](http://www.wikidata.org/entity/Q16521) but also any super-classes of these two.
+What is happening here is that the latter version considers as classes such that rabbit is an instance not only [organisms known by a particular common name (Q55983715)](http://www.wikidata.org/entity/Q55983715) and [taxon (Q16521)](http://www.wikidata.org/entity/Q16521) but also any super-classes of these two.
 In other words, while `wd.instance_of` looks only to the immediate class, `wd.a` traverses the whole class hierarchy.

 The pseudo-property `wd.subtype`, which is the transitive counterpart of `wd.subclass_of`, behaves similarly: